patvin80/ansibleassessment/LessonsLearned.md

 ## Challenges or Blockages:
 1. At this point I have the Linux AMI setup with Jenkins, however I need to override the password.
 One option I am considering is to do a Post on the Admin URL by reading the file at sudo vi /var/lib/jenkins/secrets/initialAdminPassword.
 2. User does not have capabilities to create AMIs which means that I cannot set up the jobs using the screen and then back up the AMI and use that for CloudFormation. - Question to Mike if this can be changed.
+No need to change.
-3. More trouble as the newly created VPC is not a DefaultVPC I need to figure out a way to set this to some value so that the EC2 instance Ansible tutorial will work.
+3. More trouble as the newly created VPC is not a DefaultVPC I need to figure out a way to set this to some value so that the EC2 instance Ansible tutorial will work. - Ending up creating a VPC and then passing the VPC everywhere an EC2 Instance was provisioned.
 4. Path variable on the Jenkins server is not able to recognize ansible-playbook.
 Tried [5], but looks like the path is set correctly but may be Jenkins does not have the permissions to invoke ansible-playbook.
+Solved using export HOME=/home/`whoami`
-5. Looks like the <s>keys</s> and PEM file need to be in the source control for this solution to work.
+5. Looks like the <s>keys</s> and PEM file need to be in the source control for this solution to work. - Eliminated the need for that by using Instance Profile and ec2_key ansible construct which also generates a key and a private key file.
 6. Instance Profile is a great option to avoid the Keys being passed around.
 However still the PEM file needs to be addressed.
+7. Server size does not support Elasticsearch and Kibana and Logstash to run on the same machine.
+Might consider moving Elasticsearch to external server or as a service. - Pending
+8. Elasticsearch with wrong configuration, results in Kibana not being able to reach Elasticsearch.

 ## Ansible
 1. Install Ansible Instructions on Ubuntu [1]
 2. Install Ansible Instructions on Linux AMI [3]
 3. Passing variables to Ansible Commands [4]
 4. Using the template here [8].
 Fixed the yml files which looked like JSON using the tool here [9].
+Modified the templates to upgrade versions and simplify using [12]
     4.1.
 Elastic Search version had to be upgraded.
     4.2.
 Elastic Search configuration had to be change in the main.yml 4.3.
-All references to the vars/main.yml removed
+All references to the vars/main.yml removed in Elasticsearch installation 4.4.
-4.4.
 Kibana installation had to be simplified and any dependencies on the init file and vars folder removed.
 Now simplified it to just main.yml file based installation.
+    4.5.
+Logstash commented certain failing command.

 ## Jenkins
 1. Jenkins CLI Setup [5]